 So, everyone in a constituency can contact their own MP to discuss individual problems affecting them, or about any matter where the constituent has an opinion that he or she wishes to convey to their MP.

 Some issues, like housing or planning, are the responsibility of the local council and not Parliament.
 In these cases, the first point of contact should be with your local councillor and not your MP.
-Mr Knight is NOT a member of the East Riding of Yorkshire Council,
+Greg is NOT a member of the East Riding of Yorkshire Council,

 Due to Parliamentary rules, an MP cannot make representations for people who do not live in the MPs area (constituency).
 To find out if you live in Greg’s constituency click here.